What works to empower women in fragile settings?

 The body of evidence synthesized in our review suggests that interventions explicitly addressing gender norms are well-positioned to strengthen women’s empowerment in fragile and conflict-affected settings.
 Targeting the right beneficiaries, designing interventions to be gender-transformative, and implementing with the context in mind are key to realising the goals of empowering women, promoting gender equity and building more peaceful and inclusive societies.

-The review, Strengthening women’s empowerment and gender equality in fragile contexts towards peaceful and inclusive societies: A systematic review and meta-analysis, will be published soon.
-The protocol for this upcoming systematic review, funded by BMZ, can be found here.
+The review, Strengthening women’s empowerment and gender equality in fragile contexts towards peaceful and inclusive societies: The systematic review and meta-analysis is published here.
+The protocol for this systematic review, funded by BMZ, can be found here.
 Read more about women’s empowerment in FCAS here.